oracle-livelabs/analytics-ai/atom/understandingDocument/duspeech.md

     > * URI is the hostname of ODA instance provisioned in **Task 1**
     > * channelId is created during **Task 5** - **Step 3**

+7. The UI of the chatbot such as theme, color and icon can be changed by modifying the parameters under var chatWidgetSetting from index.html

-7. Click on the Play button shown in the above image on the top right corner to launch ATOM chatbot and start chatting with ATOM.
+8. Click on the Play button shown in the above image on the top right corner to launch ATOM chatbot and start chatting with ATOM.

 ## Acknowledgements

 **Authors**

-* **Nitin Jain**, Master Principal Cloud Architect, NACIE
 * **Abhinav Jain**, Senior Cloud Engineer, NACIE
-* **JB Anderson**, Senior Cloud Engineer, NACIE